ptsteadman/notebook/essays/gray-man-style.md

 liability?
 Wouldn't it be better to accept the idea that survival is socially determined?

-It seems that most survival bloggers don't focus on the survival of society as a whole because their survivalism is tightly coupled with libertarian, individualist, and anti-government politics.
+But, American-style survivalism is tightly coupled with libertarian, individualist, and anti-government politics.
 For politically active survivalists, being gray is in tension with their desire to share and promote their political beliefs.
 Perhaps as a way to ease this tension, the Western Rifle Shooters Association post presents gray man as something that can be practiced with a group: "[The Gray Man] practices with his weaponry in private, or only with his fellow Grey Men, always in a secluded location."